-CES' head office and the sales and services headquarters are located in Calgary, Alberta, and its stock point facilities and other operations are located throughout Alberta, British Columbia and Saskatchewan.
-CES' indirect wholly-owned subsidiary, AES, conducts operations in the United States from its head office in Denver, Colorado, in Texas, Gulf of Mexico, Louisiana, and Pennsylvania through its Fluids Management division headquartered in Houston, Texas, and in the mid-continent through its Champion Drilling Fluids division headquartered in Norman, Oklahoma.
-AES has stock point facilities located in Oklahoma, Texas, Louisiana, Pennsylvania, Colorado, North Dakota and Utah.
+CESTC' corporate head office and the sales and services headquarters are located in Calgary, Alberta and its stock point facilities and other operations are located throughout Alberta, British Columbia, and Saskatchewan.
+AES conducts operations in the United States through four regional divisions; the Rocky Mountain division from its office in Denver, Colorado; the Mid-Continent division from its office in Norman, Oklahoma; the Northeast division from its office in Pittsburgh, PA; and the Gulf Coast division from its office in Houston, Texas.
+The Houston office also serves as the corporate headquarters for AES.
+AES has operations in thirteen states with stock point facilities located in Oklahoma, Texas, Pennsylvania, West Virginia, Colorado, North Dakota, Louisiana, and Utah.